Mini-Grants Frequently Asked Questions

 - Professional expenses do not apply to this project.

-- Send hard copy with all signatures to Katie Michelau in D281.
+Send hard copy with all signatures to Katie Michelau in F317.

 How soon will I find out if I am awarded a mini-grant?

-The Grants and Awards subcommittee meets once a month on the 2nd Monday of the month.
+The Grants and Awards subcommittee meets on Sept.
+5, Oct.
+3, Nov.
+7 and Dec.
+5 in 2019, Feb.
+6, March 5, April 2 and May 7 in 2020.
+Please submit your application 1 week in advance of the subcommittee meeting.
 Applications will be reviewed at that time and applicants will be notified in one week.
 If the application needs to be revised or is incomplete, there will be a delay in the award.

 Your application will be reviewed at the subcommittees monthly meeting, which may not coincide with your timeline.